miziomon/awesome-wordpress/README.md

 *Plugins that have a chance to make it into WordPress core*

 * [Shortcake](https://wordpress.org/plugins/shortcode-ui/) - Used alongside add_shortcode, Shortcake supplies a user-friendly interface for adding a shortcode to a post, and viewing and editing it from within the content editor.
+* [Gutenberg](https://wordpress.org/plugins/gutenberg/) - The new post and page building experience will make writing rich posts effortless, making it easy to do what today might take shortcodes, custom HTML, or “mystery meat” embed discovery.

 #### SEO